A Message from Rep. Lori Trahan About the Coronavirus

-My team and I are working around the clock to help coordinate our government's response to the COVID-19 coronavirus at the local, state, and federal levels, and to get information to you as quickly as possible.
+My team and I are working around the clock to help coordinate our government's response to COVID-19 at the local, state, and federal levels, and to get information to you as quickly as possible.
 I will keep this page updated regularly with both federal and Massachusetts-specific resources so you can stay informed and up-to-date.

 Below you will find additional information on how to keep you and your loved ones safe and healthy for the duration of this outbreak.
 You can also follow me on Facebook, Twitter, and Instagram for frequent updates.